Fraco84/OAC-JSON/Profile/README.md

 | outputFormat | PSM Commands output format | json/short/html |
 | clientID | OAuth Client Id (Null if no OAuth) | abc |
 | clientSecret | OAuth Client Secret (Null if no OAuth) | a123 |

+If No OAuth is needed the whole `OAuth` section must be omitted